futreall/erigon/txnprovider/txpool/README.md

 Here, `transaction_record` is a pointer to a piece of data that represent a transaction in one of the sub-pools.
 Data structure `senders` allows us to react on the following events and modify the ephemeral field `SubPool` inside `transaction_record`:
-1. New best block arrives, which potentially changes the balance and the nonce of some senders.
+1. New block becomes the tip of the chain, which potentially changes the balance and the nonce of some senders.
 We use `senderIds` data structure to find relevant `senderId` values, and then use `senders` data structure to modify `state_balance` and `state_nonce`, potentially remove some elements (if transaction with some nonce is included into a block), and finally, walk over the transaction records and update `SubPool` fields depending on the actual presence of nonce gaps and what the balance is.
 2. New transaction arrives, and it may potentially replace existing one, shifting the balances required in all subsequent transactions from the same sender.
 Also, newly arrived transaction may fill the nonce gap.
 In both of these cases, we walk over the transaction records and update `SubPool` fields.
 3. Transaction is discarded.
 As it will be mentioned later, the ordering function is designed in such a way that transaction with a nonce `N` can only be discarded from the sub pools if all transactions with nonces higher than `N` have been discarded.
 Therefore, the only reaction on discarding a transaction is the deletion of corresponding entry from the mapping `nonce => transaction_record`.